The web site is under construction, while we work on the project

 The developer has 100% control and responsibility for the system

-- The project is developed with help of various cryptographers, penetration testers and security engineers.
+- The project is developed with help of team: various cryptographers, penetration testers and security engineers.
 We discuss vulnerabilities and countermeasures since the very beginning

 - The project is open source, under MIT license.
 Everyone is able to create his own messenger, with own brand and customizations, and the messengers will be interoperable